What is aplasia cutis congenita?

 - Amniotic bands due to early rupture of amniotic membranes

-- Aplasia cutis affecting the limbs may be associated with the death of a twin fetus (papyreous fetus).
+- The death of a twin fetus (papyraceous fetus).

 Aplasia cutis is rare and no particular race or sex is at greater risk.